script-fu/artbox/content/hub/feature-test/folder/Dynamics-Editor.md

 - **Data Protection**: The reset confirmation dialog safeguards user data, ensuring no unintended loss of work.
 - **Flexible Interface**: Scrollable windows for the Mapping Matrix and Dynamic Attributes treeview reduce dock size constraints, allowing users to customize their workspace more effectively.

-This MR enhances the Dynamics Editor by addressing usability concerns, improving functionality, and providing a more user-friendly interface that supports efficient workflows.